 How to apply to University via UCAS

-1. REGISTER FOR YOUR UCAS APPLY ACCOUNT
+1. REGISTER WITH UCAS

 Note, you can only apply to university through UCAS once per cycle.

-2. PERSONAL DETAILS
+2. COMPLETE YOUR DETAILS

-Now that you’ve got your account login, you can sign in to your UCAS Apply account to answer some more personal questions.
+Now that you’ve got your account login, you can sign in to your UCAS Hub account to answer some more personal questions.
 These will include your funding and sponsorship options, residential status, disability information and details of any criminal convictions.
 Don’t worry if this seems a bit daunting at first, each section has a red question mark at the end, which you can click for some additional information on what exactly you’re being asked.

 You’ll also be able to verify your email in this section so UCAS can notify you to know whenever your application has been updated.